ckan/extensions.ckan.org/extensions/googleanalytics.md

 -   Puts the Google Analytics asynchronous tracking code into your page headers for basic Google Analytics page tracking.
 -   Adds Google Analytics Event Tracking to resource download links, so that resource downloads will be displayed as Events in the Google Analytics reporting interface.
+-   Adds Google Analytics Event Tracking to some API calls so that usage of the API can be reported on via Google Analytics.
 -   Adds Google Analytics Event Tracking to group links on the home page, user profile links, editing and saving user profiles, etc.

     *Only if* `googleanalytics.track_events = true` *is in your CKAN ini file.*

     *CKAN 1.x only*.

--   Puts download stats into dataset pages, e.g. "[downloaded 4 times]".
+-   Puts download stats into dataset pages, e.g. "\[downloaded 4 times\]".

     *CKAN 1.x only.*